 As for which Poetic case to buy, we recommend the Poetic Revolution.
 It has military-grade drop protection, thanks to its two-part design.
 The back is a typical two-layer design with rugged bumpers, but the front panel has raised bevels and an integrated screen protector.
 It also has a built-in kickstand and is significantly cheaper than most rugged phone cases.

-Apart from the Revolution, the Poetic Guardian and Spartan cases also offer great protection with a slightly different design.
+Apart from the Revolution, the Poetic Guardian and Spartan cases also offer great protection with slightly different designs.
 The Guardian, in particular, offers a unique look, and both are typically available on the cheap.
 However, device support is limited, so you might be out of luck if you don’t have one of the latest flagships.